Claude Code and OpenCode: A Crash Course

 lose any action items.

-The model thinks for a minute, then comes back with a written plan describing exactly what it intends to do.
+AI thinks for a minute and comes back with a written plan of what it will do.

 The first: it will only mention the top-level headings (## Action Items, ## Todos).
 But one of your meeting files (the Q1 planning notes) hides action items inside ### Year-end promotional campaign, with a #### Action Items underneath.
 The plan would miss those.